-The analysis on farmer's opinion regarding the demerits in the adoption of SPV pumps is presented in table 4 revealed that themost of the farmers opined unavailability or inefficient battery for power store as the major drawback in solar energy irrigation pumping.
+The analysis on farmer's opinion regarding the demerits in the adoption of SPV pumps is presented in table 4 that the most of the farmers opined unavailability or inefficient battery for power store as the major drawback in solar energy irrigation pumping.
 Voltage fluctuations while operating at higher depths received second rank.
 Solar energy production is subject to seasonal sunshine variations and so it is more efficient during summer and less efficient or not active in rainy season which received rank three with a mean score of 170.91.
 Inefficiency with higher HPs, reduced water output during cloudy times, requirement of lot of space for installation in the farm area were opined as the 4th, 5th and 6th major constraints of this energy use system.
-Low performance in higher depth received rank seven.
-High initial investment cost, delay in processing subsidies and low water output were also expressed by some of the sample farmers as the demerits of solar powered irrigation system.
+Low per-